Mattpet26/taskmaster/README.md

 * Users can log out.
 Logged out users do not see logout button.

 * 11/3/2020
 * Added image functionality to the add-task page.
-Images are saved to S3
+Images are saved to S3.
-* Users can select a task, and see which task they selected
+* Users can select a task, and see which task they selected.
-* Task details page renders image selected from add-task
+* Task details page renders image selected from add-task.
-* TODO: Retrieve image key for taskDetails
+* Images are unique per task!

 ## How to run the app
 * Clone the repository from the github